intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ![overview](cluster_serving_overview.jpg)

-(Note currently only image classification models are supported).
+Note: currently only **image classification** models are supported.

 This page contains the guide for you to run Analytics Zoo Cluster Serving, including following: